 Leslie A. Lytle, PhD

-Leslie Lytle is professor and chair of the Department of Health Behavior.
+Leslie Lytle is a professor in the Department of Health Behavior.

 Her research focuses on the health promotion of youth and young adults, particularly preventing obesity and promoting healthful diet and physical activity through school, family and environmental approaches.
 She has been developing, implementing and evaluating behavior-change interventions for more than 25 years.